 - Accrued vacation time is the number of hours accruing each week based on the number of hours worked.
 Essentially one full year of work will amount to the full potential vacation time.

-- Vacation pay accrues weekly based on earnings multiplied by 4, 6, 8, or 10%.
+- Vacation pay accrues weekly based on eligible earnings multiplied by 4, 6, 8, or 10%.

 For Canadian Store associates, vacation time will generally not be approved during the following periods: